richgel999/fpng/README.md

 [unlicense](https://unlicense.org/)

-No license is necessary, as this code is not Intellectual Property, and not copyrighted.
+At least in the US, no license is necessary, as this code is not Intellectual Property, and not copyrighted.
 It has been explictly and purposely placed into the Public Domain.